ramakrishnan/db-migrate-cassandra/README.md

 # db-migrate-cassandra
 Cassanda migration using CQLSH for node DB migration

-This module is based on node-db-migrate to support migration for Cassandra database, using node cassadnra-driver.
+This module is based on node-db-migrate to support migration for Cassandra database, using node cassandra-driver.
 This has to be installed as a dependency for db-migrate.

 ## Installation
 ```